What if you’re not given your preferred location ?

 Best possible Answers to the questions "What if you’re not given your preferred location ?"

-I’m very excited about this chance, and I feel like I can make a great deal of value in this job.
-I will certainly be open to relocation and look forward to learning more about this.”
+I’m really excited about this opportunity, and I believe I will add a lot of value to this role.
+I’m probably open to relocating, and I’m excited to hear more about it.”

-“I’m more than willing to make a change for the right opportunity—and this job, with [why you enjoy it so much], is surely that.”
+“I’m ready to make a difference with the right opportunity—and this work, with [why you like it so much], is unquestionably that.”

-In reality, I’ve been looking to move to [location]/have a family in [location]/seeking a change of scenery, so this job will be the ideal chance to make a change and do a job that I’m passionate about.
+In fact, I’ve been considering moving to [location]/starting a family in [location]/getting a change of scenery, so this job would be an excellent opportunity to make a change and do something I love.